GoingMorocco.com

 Lemon Verbena (Louiza)

 This herb gives the tea a citrus-like freshness and a calming effect.
-It is commonly used in Morocco as a natural way to relax or ease stress.
+It’s commonly used in Morocco as a natural way to relax or ease stress.
 Many people drink it before bedtime.
-While generally safe, consuming too much can sometimes cause stomach irritation for sensitive people.
+While generally safe, consuming too much can sometimes cause stomach irritation for sensitive individuals.

 Sage (Merramiya)

 Sage is known for its strong taste and is often used for both flavor and health benefits.
-Some Moroccans drink sage tea to soothe sore throats or help with digestion.
-It is powerful, so adding a small amount is enough.
-Drinking sage tea every day, especially in large quantities, is not advised because it can affect blood pressure and may not be good for people with certain health conditions.
+Some Moroccans drink sage tea to soothe sore throats or aid digestion.
+It’s powerful, so adding a small amount is enough.
+Drinking sage tea every day, especially in large quantities, isn’t advised because it can affect blood pressure and may not be good for people with certain health conditions.

 Thyme (Zaâtar)